 Landing pages funnel visitors from email and social media to a place where offers and services reside.
-It’s extremely important to have a good landing page that provides full-service marketing strategies to clearly help your visitors navigate between company services, understand what your company is, and discover other information that is pertinent to your business.
+It’s extremely important to have a good landing page that help your visitors navigate your business services, understand what your company offers, and discover other information that is helpful to them.

 Need advice on building a killer landing page?
 Keep reading to learn why you need landing pages, how a landing page works, and how to build one.
 You can also explore some examples of elements that make a landing page successful.

-A landing page orients visitors and provides your business with a place to explain services and make conversions.
+A landing page exists to explain services and make conversions.
 All departments within your company should have their own landing page on your company website.
 Let’s say that you run an insurance company.
 On your website, you will want a landing page for each of the following:

 - Underwriting department

 - Claims department

 - Actuarial and statistical department

 With each department having its own landing page, this helps site visitors easily find the content they need.
 It also keeps the structure of your site nice and neat, providing a good user experience.

 All of your social media, email marketing, content marketing, visual content marketing, and any other marketing campaign should serve to funnel potential customers toward your landing page.
 From here, information about your company/services/contact info, etc. should be presented to users.
 Essentially, landing pages are the last stop for marketing campaigns and are used to facilitate conversions (whether that be email subscriptions or transactions).

 You can achieve three pertinent goals with landing pages: